How to reset a Windows 11 device in Windows Autopilot thanks to Microsoft Intune

 What about documents, software and data?

-Software will be automatically reinstalled when a computer will be reset.
+All software packages will be automatically reinstalled when a computer will be reset.